JoachimWeise/website/content/post/2019-12-25-ultrasonic-sensor-raspi.md

 {{< /gallery >}}

 As a last step I try to take a look at the "8 burst pattern" that the sensor is supposed to send out after being triggered by the Raspberry.
 The letters 'T' and 'R' on the front of the sensor board seem to indicate that the transmitter sits left and the receiver right.
-I use a probe head to connect to one of the contacts of the transmitter, as shown in Figures 10 and 11.
+I use a probe head to connect to one of the contacts of the transmitter on the backside of the circuit board, as shown in Figures 10 and 11.
 The scope shows in fact 8 peaks in a time span of some 210us.
 The peaks thus come at a frequency of 38kHz.
 The description didn't lie!

 {{< gallery caption-effect="fade" >}}